utudas/swagger-spring-azure-v1.0.0/README.md

 # Swagger generated server

-Spring Boot Server for Azure with Kubernetes (AKS)
+Spring Boot Server for Azure with Kubernetes (AKS) and postgresql

 ## Overview